FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/as_group_v1.md

     from 0 to 86400, and is 900 by default.

 * `lb_listener_id` - (Optional) The ELB listener IDs.
-The system supports up to three ELB listeners, the IDs of which are separated using a comma (,).
+The system supports up to six ELB listeners, the IDs of which are separated using a comma (,).

 * `lbaas_listeners` - (Optional) An array of one or more enhanced load balancer.
-    The system supports the binding of up to three load balancers.
-The field is alternative to lb_listener_id.
-The lbaas_listeners object structure is documented below.
+    The system supports the binding of up to six load balancers.
+The field is alternative to `lb_listener_id`.
+The object structure is documented below.

 * `available_zones` - (Optional) The availability zones in which to create the instances in the autoscaling group.